 After weeding through the hype and imposing the most important criteria in buying a drip brewer, we found four that are worth buying.
 They heat water to the right temperature, they're durable, they have great reviews, and they're much more attractive than those goofy Keurigs (more affordable, too).

 We're imposing our professional experience and reviewing with exacting standards the machines that love claiming to be the best.
 In the end, you’ll discover whose design delivers top quality and value.
 Plus, you get our ultimate recommendation for making a great cup of coffee at home.
 We think this is the only drip coffee buying guide you need.

 In any drip brewer buying guide worth its salt (or beans), step one is eliminating all coffee machines that fail to meet the most basic parameters for a great cup: proper water temperature.
 Not surprisingly, this removed the vast majority of options.
 The ideal brew temperature is 200 - 205 F, which is easy to find with commercial machines but a struggle in the home brewing market.
-This one criteria in the decision-making process is the most crucial (we can't stress this enough).
-Coffee machines that don’t brew at or very closely to 200 F simply don’t produce a high quality cup.
+This one criterion in the decision-making process is the most crucial (we can't stress this enough).
+Coffee machines that don’t brew at or very close to 200 F simply don’t produce a high-quality cup.

 BUNN HG Phase Brew

 -Specialty Coffee Association of America (SCAA) certified home brewer

 -6-min heating phase, 4-min. brewing phase = 10 min. total time

 -brews 4 - 8 cups (20 - 40 oz)

 -glass carafe (stainless steel available with the HT model)